charles-m-doan/reviews-site/README.md

 ## Review-Sites Application

 ## Description
-You just got home, you’ve been forming a thought all day, and you finally developed it to a point where you can put it into a complete sentence, but no one is around to hear, there is no one to tell, What are you going to do, tell someone tomorrow, well not anymore, with Reviews-site you can develop, post, edit and share your opinion for posterity.
+You just got home.
+You’ve been forming a thought all day about your favorite movie, Troll 2, and you want to share it with the world.
+Sadly, there is no one around to tell.
+What will you do?
+Wait until tomorrow!?
+Never!
+With the amazing "Blighted Potatoes" reviews site you can post, edit and share your *deeply important* movie opinions for posterity!

 ## Functions
 * users can create and update reviews